Skip to Main Content

 Need a pumping specialist?

-At Dura Pump, we know exactly how pumps work and we use that knowledge to make sure you get the correct flow every time.
+At Dura Pump, we know exactly how pumps work and how every pumping station should be specified, installed and maintained to deliver the correct flow every time.
 We’re experienced with all types of pump dilemmas but we’re masters at providing the solutions.

 From specification to installation, we’re there every step of the way to maximise efficiency and reduce problems.